LuxRender/Lux/Readme.md

 ####Blender plugin.
 LuxRender includes support for Blender, the Open Source 3D modelling program.
 The following instructions describe how to install the LuxRender plugin for Blender.

-To use the Blender plugin you will need Blender v.2.71 or higher, and  OS X 10.6 or higher, since the plugin only works as a 64-bit extension.
+To use the Blender plugin you will need Blender v.
+2.71 or higher, and  OS X 10.6 or higher, since LuxBlende is a 64-bit plugin.

-	1. Start Blender and from the menu select **File | User Preferences**
+- Start Blender and from the menu select **File | User Preferences**
-	2. Click on the **Add-ons** tab
+- Click on the **Add-ons** tab
-	3. Click on the **Install from File...** button.
+- Click on the **Install from File...** button.
-	2. Navigate to the opened LuxRender DMG file, which should be /Volumes/LuxRender.
+- Navigate to the opened LuxRender DMG file, which should be /Volumes/LuxRender.
 From there select the LuxBlend.zip file.
-	3. You should now see the LuxRender add-on listed in the add-ons menu.
+- You should now see the LuxRender add-on listed in the add-ons menu.
 Click the box on the right to activate it.
-	4. To make the installation permanent, click on the **Save User Settings** button or press the *Ctrl-u* key combination.
+- To make the installation permanent, click on the **Save User Settings** button or press the *Ctrl-u* key combination.
-	5. For further instructions about starting a rendering, please visit http://www.luxrender.net/wiki/LuxBlend_2.5_installation_instructions
+- For further instructions about starting a rendering, please visit http://www.luxrender.net/wiki/LuxBlend_2.5_installation_instructions

 ###Windows
 TBD